Type Cantonese using Sucheng - Cantonese on Mac

 On your Mac, switch to the Sucheng - Cantonese input source.

-For example, to enter 蘋果公司, type “廿金” (tc), the Sucheng code for 蘋, press the Space bar, then select the character in the Candidate window.
+For example, to enter 蘋果公司, type “廿金” (tc), the Sucheng code for 蘋, press the Space bar to show the candidate window if it’s not already open, then select the character in the candidate window.
 Follow the same procedure to enter 果 (type “田木”, wd), 公 (type “金戈”, ci), and 司 (type “尸口”, sr).

 Note: You can also enter characters by showing the keyboard layout.
 Click the Input menu in the menu bar, then choose Show Keyboard Viewer.